Ghirardelli Square: Design and legacy

 The plaza is at the eastern end of the Golden Gate National Recreation Area, connecting the Embarcadero waterfront promenade to the natural parkland of the Marina Green, Crissy Field and the Presidio Parkland.

 Lawrence Halprin's idea for Ghirardelli Square was to preserve the space within the urban setting and create an example for other U.S. cities, something which hadn't been done before.
 Ghirardelli Square featured many rarities at the time of its creation.
 For instance, Halprin designed all the street furniture and light fixtures, at a time when street furniture was not as common.
-Furthermore, a ramp was put in for William Wurster, who was disabled, another design choice rarity for the era.
+Furthermore, a wheelchair ramp was put in for William Wurster, another design choice rarity for the era.
 Lastly, Ghirardelli's underground garage was new: rather than having the garage connect to the road, shops were put at street level in order to promote social opportunities.

-The cast bronze statue in Ghirardelli's Plaza, titled “Andrea,” was installed by San Francisco sculpture artist Ruth Asawa in 1968.
+The cast bronze statue in Ghirardelli Plaza, titled Andrea, was installed by San Francisco sculptor Ruth Asawa in 1968.
 It features two mermaids, one of whom is nursing a merbaby, surrounded by frogs and turtles.
 The statue was designed to delight viewers in the wonders of the ocean and to create a connection between the square and the nearby bay.
 The fountain was met with condemnation from American landscape architect Lawrence Halprin who found the piece unserious and demanded its removal.
 Many San Franciscans, especially women residents, rallied around Asawa in support of keeping the sculpture.

 One obstacle for the design was that Ghirardelli Square was at the foot of the Pacific Heights neighborhood.
 The Pacific Heights community wanted the giant Ghirardelli sign removed because of how bright it was at night.
 Rather than take down the sign, Halprin had it turned around to face the waterfront.

 After several years, a series of renovations had departed from Lawrence Halprin's original design intention, resulting in Ghirardelli Plaza becoming visually unappealing and less accessible.
 Pre-2017, a revitalization project was undertaken focusing on improving public access, promoting year-round activity, improving environmental sustainability, and improving the plaza's aesthetics.
-The project used Lawrence Halprin’s design archives and worked with the City of San Francisco's Historic Preservation Commission in order to combine Halprin's original planting and design approach with local plant species.
+The project used Lawrence Halprin's design archives and worked with the City of San Francisco's Historic Preservation Commission in order to combine Halprin's original planting and design approach with local plant species.
 The redesign won the Northern California ASLA Merit Award for Historic Preservation.

 There is some disagreement about how much Halprin's repurposed site design is originally his own.
 The project was initially conceived by Caree and Stuart Rose, who had pushed for retail located in reused environments, and in the 1940s, activists Jean and Karl Kortum had been arguing for the preservation of the waterfront by turning it into a combined heritage and retail center.